kevelyn1/QGIS-Intro/_posts/qgis/2020-08-11-making-a-map.md

 23. First, we'll add a rectangluar frame to hold the map elements (north arrow, scale and label).
 Go to `Add Item ► Add Shape ► Add Rectangle` or alternatively use Add shape button ![image of add rectangle](../../images/icon_add shape.png) and draw a rectangle.
 Note that new item called Rectangle 1 appears in the Item list panel.
 You can change the Style of the rectangle to match the map background by clicking on the Style button under Item properties panel.
 ![image of drawing an rectangle](../../images/2_draw rectangle.png)
 24. Now we will add a North Arrow to the map.
 QGIS comes with a nice collection of North Arrows.
 Click `Add Item ► Add North Arrow` or alternatively click Add North Arrow ![image of add north arrow](../../images/icon_add north arrow.png).
 Holding your left mouse button, draw a rectangle.
 On the right-hand panel, click on the Item Properties tab then click arrows and choose the arrow style to your liking.
 ![image of add north arrow](../../images/2_add north arrow.png)
 >**Tip** :smirk:
 >
-*QGIS north arrows are SVG images and you may add new images from external sources or design your own north arrow*
+*QGIS north arrows are SVG images and you may add new images from external sources or design your own north arrow.
+Read more about picture and north arrow items as SVG images in QGIS from [QGIS Documentation]*

+25. Add title

 #### 2.5.
 Exporting map as image